tekiela/lasso-select/README.md

 3. Open the editor and click the browser-bookmark to activate (confirmation will appear at bottom when loaded correctly).

-**2B MANUAL UPDATE** — Offline Bookmarklet *(no internet needed)* Download the fully offline version here: [minified_bookmarklet.txt](minified_bookmarklet.txt).
+**2B MANUAL UPDATE** — Offline Bookmarklet *(no internet needed)* Download the fully offline version here: [offline-bookmarklet.txt](offline-bookmarklet.txt).
-1. Open 'minified_bookmarklet.txt' — you will see one massive block of code.
+1. Open 'offline-bookmarklet.txt' — you will see one massive block of code.
 2. Select all and copy it.
 3. Create a new bookmark named **Lasso Select** and paste the massive block of code into the URL field.
 4. Open a Snap! editor page and click the bookmark to activate.